Heaters Heaters — Can Pool Heater Run Without Pump? Safety & Equipment Guide

 Pressure Switch Protection

 Most heaters have a pressure switch that senses water flow through the system.
 When the pump stops, water pressure drops, and this switch should immediately shut down the heater.
-If your heater continued running with the pump off, this safety device may have failed.
+If your heater continued running with the pump off, the switch hasn't necessarily failed: a heater installed below the pool's water line can have its pressure switch held closed by static water pressure even with no flow.
+This is exactly why manufacturers such as Pentair recommend adding a dedicated flow switch (wired in series with the pressure switch) when the heater sits below the waterline.

 Flow Switch Integration